 We use indexes to obtain access to journal articles and theses.
 Below is a list of indexes useful for finding scholarly journal articles in French history, language, and literature.

-After identifying the article(s) you want in an index, there will either be links to the full-text(s) or you will need to look up the title of the periodical(s) in our online catalog to obtain the call number of the paper copy and/or look in the E journals list by the title of the periodical(s) to obtain the link to our online version.
+After identifying the article(s) you want in an index, there will either be links to the full-text(s) or you will need to look up the title of the periodical(s) in Books and Media to obtain the call number of the paper copy and/or look in E Books and Journals by the title of the periodical(s) to obtain the link to our online version.

 To find dissertations/theses use ProQuest Dissertations and Theses Global, link below in the indexes list.
 You will want to know whether anyone has done a thesis or dissertation on a topic related to yours and to study their bibliography.
 Sometimes we can borrow dissertations/theses on interlibrary loan.
 ProQuest also has a program whereby you can purchase a copy.
 Look for directions in their web site.